Ivelin-P/exercise-repo/README.md

 # exercise-repo
 We resolved the conflict!

-Hello from newBranch!

-Hello from master!
+Add this from tortoise clone.